 Easter is a symbol of the festive season, especially when it’s announcing the warmer spring days.
 The celebration starts ten days before Easter and lasts until Easter Monday.
 The whole city of Krakow is festive, markets are open, and the visitors and locals can buy interesting handicrafts, clothes, and wooden eggs, as a symbol of Christ’s resurrection.
 Also, there is the delicious street food, which people that come from non-Slavic countries really love because they see something like that for the first time.

 But, at the same time, they are also respectful of those who are fasting before Easter, and after Easter Sunday, they prepare delicious lamb meals, so all the people can buy and eat them.
+Some of the most amazing Krakow sights that you should not miss in Krakow are the The Cloth Hall, Main Market Square, Wawel Royal Castle etc. If you want to explore these sights, then consider taking one of the Hop on Hop Off Krakow tours, check out here for Krakow bus tours and city sightseeing tour.

 5. Baltic Days Of Jewish Culture